 As a national leader in improving health care quality and safety, we have helped to develop some of the industry’s best practices including computerized physician order entry (CPOE) to prevent medication errors.
 The CPOE is now a nationally-accepted safety practice.

-The BWH Research Institute (BRI) is one of the most powerful biomedical research institutes in the world and the second largest recipient of National Institutes of Health (NIH) funding among independent hospitals in the United States.
+The BWH Research Institute (BRI) one of the most powerful biomedical research institutes in the world and the third largest recipient of National Institutes of Health (NIH) funding among independent hospitals in the United States.
 With over $640 million in total research funding and over 1,000 principal investigators, BWH has long had great success in research as measured by the number of important discoveries made, the size and scope of its research portfolio and the volume of publications annually.

 BWH is a training ground for physicians, nurses, and allied health professionals.
 We have 1,100 trainees in over 140 of the most sought after training programs in the world, and also host Harvard Medical School students in rotations throughout our programs.
 As our global health services expand, our clinical trainees have rich opportunities to contribute and learn in challenging environments around the world.